 - Be wireless-wise.
-Don’t use public Wi-Fi to access financial websites, business-related documents, or other personal information.
+Don’t use free or public Wi-Fi to access financial websites, business-related documents, or other personal information.
 When setting up your home network, follow the manufacturer’s security recommendations to ensure your wireless signal is properly encrypted.

 - Be cautious of clickable advertisements, pop-up windows, or fake dialogue boxes with urgent messages.
 These are often tactics that fraudsters use to steal your personal information.